epfl-ada/ada-2022-project-hltw/README.md

 ### Distance

-With the Wikispeedia dataset and other NLP models, we have several ways to measure the 'distance' between pages.
+With the Wikispeedia dataset and other NLP models, we have several ways to measure the *distance* between pages.

 We've proposed at least 3 ways for measuring the distance, including semantic distances, the shortest path distances, and the players' distances.